TurakhiaLab/metaWEPP/README.md

 ## <a name="intro"></a> Introduction

-META-WEPP is a Snakemake-based bioinformatics pipeline designed to enable rapid classification and haplotype-level analysis of mixed-pathogen metagenomic samples.
-Developed for flexible, high-throughput use in public health surveillance, META-WEPP integrates [Kraken2](https://github.com/DerrickWood/kraken2) for taxonomic classification and routes identified pathogen reads into [WEPP](https://github.com/TurakhiaLab/WEPP) for phylogenetic placement and haplotype inference.
+meta-WEPP is a Snakemake-based bioinformatics pipeline designed to enable rapid classification and haplotype-level analysis of mixed-pathogen metagenomic samples.
+Developed for flexible, high-throughput use in public health surveillance, meta-WEPP integrates [Kraken2](https://github.com/DerrickWood/kraken2) for taxonomic classification and routes identified pathogen reads into [WEPP](https://github.com/TurakhiaLab/WEPP) for phylogenetic placement and haplotype inference.
 The pipeline automates the end-to-end workflow—from raw mixed reads to lineage-level analysis—with optional support for simulated read generation using [MeSS](https://github.com/metagenlab/MeSS).

 <div align="center">
     <img src="docs/images/metawepp-figure.png" width="600">
-    <div><b>Figure 1: META-WEPP Pipeline Visual</b></div>
+    <div><b>Figure 1: meta-WEPP Pipeline Visual</b></div>
 </div>